danielfdickinson/debian-soho-ansible-dfd/README.md

 # DFD Debian Libvirt VM cluster via Ansible

-Bare-metal and Libvirt virtual machine deployment via Ansible for a 'personal infrastructure' cluster, including mail server, groupware, and web hosting.
+Bare-metal and Libvirt virtual machine deployment via Ansible for a 'SOHO/KOHO infrastructure' cluster, including mail server, groupware, and web hosting.

 This repository should not include any unencrypted private or even particularly